JansenSmith/CaDoodle/README.md

 # Inspiration

-The workflow of Tinkercad is an excellent experence for novice users of CAD.
+The workflow of Tinkercad is an excellent experience for novice users of CAD.

 1. Drag and drop shape
 2. Group and ungroup